 REQ.21.4.2 Additional Models in Support of Services

-[These objects are presented in logical form currently, and are reflected in the Logical Information Models section in the Appendix, but will be modeled explicitly for the final specification.]

-REQ.21.4.2.1 ServiceStatus

-ServiceStatus is used to obtain the status of an information service.
-Attributes include the following.

-Current status (normal, unavailable)

 REQ.21.4.2.2 Authorization

 An Authorization is a Customer grant of 3rd Party access to specific resources.
 The attributes of this object are listed below.
+The structure and format of these fields is defined by OAuth.

-Information consumer (Third Party) identifier
+Information consumer (Third Party) identifier (Consumer Key)

-Resource subject Specifies the resource to which access from the information provider is granted by the customer to the information consumer
+Resource subject (Scope) Specifies the resource to which access from the information provider is granted by the customer to the information consumer

-Authentication Token One or more token / secret pairs proving the identity of the requester to be the Customer associated with the resource.
+Authentication Token (Access Token) One or more token / secret pairs proving the identity of the requester to be the Customer associated with the resource.
 Different methods may be defined against which token / secret pairs are created and verified.

 Authorized period